 For those of you that just aren’t sure about the cleanliness of your tap water, Hydr8 has you covered of course.

 Water Filtration & Purification Made Easy

 When it comes to your drinking water, you shouldn’t be questioning its cleanliness and where it comes from.
 That’s why many people turn to in-home or in-office filtration and purification systems.
-These systems are our specialty, and we’re proud to share them with the rest of NYC.
+These systems are our specialty.
+We are proud to share knowledge of our systems with NYC and our neighbors.

 Our purification technology filters out sediments, pharmaceuticals, bacteria, viruses & gives the water an oxygen boost for a better-tasting solution than what you might get from the tap.